 Meanwhile, make the buffalo sauce: If using avocado oil, simply add all ingredients to a bowl and whisk together with a fork until well combined.
 If using ghee, in a small saucepan over medium heat, heat the ghee until it melts, then stir in the rest of the ingredients and cook on low heat for 2-3 minutes.
 Set aside.

-Make the cashew dipping sauce: Combine all ingredients in a bullet blender and blend until a uniformly thick and creamy consistency forms.
+Then make the cashew dipping sauce: Combine all ingredients in a bullet blender and blend until a uniformly thick and creamy consistency forms.
 You can thin it out, if desired, with a little extra water or oil, 1 teaspoon at a time.

 When the Brussels are out of the oven, use a spatula to release them from the paper, and push them all towards middle of the pan.
 Pour the buffalo sauce over them, then use two spoons to mix well and make sure they are evenly coated.
 Then, lay them out flat again (it doesn’t matter if they are touching at this point).
 Return to the oven for 7-8 minutes.